 g) Monitor and audit usage of this website

-Anonymous online identifiers derived from your personal data (including gender, geographic location and other demographic location) will form part of an aggregated data set.
+Online identifiers derived from your personal data (including gender, geographic location, other demographic location and ) will form part of an aggregated data set.
 This aggregated data will be used to monitor the performance of our websites, in particular to monitor technical faults and to make improvements to usability and enhance the visitor experience.
 This anonymous personal information may be shared with advertising partners, digital consultants and digital publishers to serve advertising to you relating to our services, legal updates, events or changes concerning Holmes & Hills LLP.
+Telephone numbers of those making enquiries to Blackwater Law are processed for the purposes of improving the operational effectiveness of this website, as well as the effectiveness of advertising.
 This is because it is in our legitimate business interest to enhance the performance of our digital assets and effectively target the promotion of our services.

 Our websites may contain links to other websites so as to provide you with easy access to third party content we believe may be of interest.
 These other sites will not be under our control and will therefore not be governed by this Privacy Notice.
 We are not responsible for the protection and privacy of your personal information that is shared with these third party websites.
 We recommend you familiarise yourself with the privacy statements and cookie policies of these third party websites.

 h) Communicate with you about services, news regarding the healthcare industry and changes concerning Blackwater Law (i.e. marketing)

 We have a legitimate business interest to process your personal information in order to promote our services and news concerning Blackwater Law or NHS service providers relevant to you .
 We will not normally require your consent to process your personal information for these purposes, where we do (such as when we intend to use an electronic method of communication), we will seek this separately and clearly.